Parazok/linkdin_bulk_disconnector/README.md

 ## disclamer

-this software is made just for educational perposes so use it at your own risks. there is a potential that your account gets banned or permenantly blocked.
+this software is made just for educational perposes so use it at your own risks. there is a serious potential that your account get banned or permenantly blocked by linkedin.

 THIS SOFTWARE IS PROVIDED BY DEVELOPERS AND CONTRIBUTORS “AS IS”.
 THIS SOFTWARE IS MADE JUST FOR EDUCATIONAL PERPOSES AND HAS ABSOLUTLY NO WARRANTIES SO USE IT AT YOUR OWN RISKS.